s017180/Watchdawg-2024/README.md

 ## Future Goals
 * Port to other android systems - compatible with a larger platform of android devices
-* Port to other android systems, compatible with larger platforms

 ## Documentation and Files